hakeem-amsagguine/linux/Documentation/filesystems/ext2.rst

 Theodore Ts'o and Stephen Tweedie, it was a major rewrite of the Extended Filesystem.
 It is currently still (April 2001) the predominant filesystem in use by Linux.
-There are also implementations available for NetBSD, FreeBSD, the GNU HURD, Windows 95/98/NT, OS/2 and RISC OS.
+There are also implementations available for NetBSD, FreeBSD, the GNU HURD, linux 95/98/NT, OS/2 and RISC OS.

 Options
 =======